 AMEX Centurion Lounges are awesome.

 The problem is, we don’t visit them enough.
 I spent time in a Centurion Lounge twice in 2018.
-It was a great place to hang out, get some food, have a drink and get some work done.
-With the crowding problems the lounges are having, restrictions on when you can enter, limiting guests and such, it’s not worth all that much to me.
-I also don’t have any trips planned for the next 6 months where we’d be able to use one.
+It was a great place to hang out, get some food, have a drink, and get some work done.
+With the crowding problems the lounges are having, restrictions on when you can enter, limiting guests and such, it’s not worth that much to me.

 You Can’t Bring A Guest Into Delta SkyClubs

 This is a huge thorn for me.
-If I pay $550 a year for a card and I’m traveling with my spouse, why can’t we both enter a SkyClub?
-We finally got to enter a SkyClub when traveling on an international Delta One ticket and while it was nice, it wasn’t fabulous and definitely not worth paying the money to keep a Platinum AMEX.
+If I pay $695 a year for a card and travel with my spouse, why can’t we both enter a SkyClub?
+We finally got to enter a SkyClub when traveling on an international Delta One ticket.
+While it was nice, it wasn’t fabulous and definitely not worth paying the money to keep a Platinum AMEX.

 I Don’t Shop At Saks Fifth Avenue

 I give AMEX credit for trying to add some value to the Platinum card.
 The $50 credit you get twice a year for Saks purchases is nice, but I give it no value.
 The swim trunks and underwear I purchased were good quality, but I could still buy them from Sears or JCPenney and be just as happy.

 I Don’t Value Status

 AMEX Platinum provides an elevated status with Marriott and Hilton as well as National Car Rental.
 Sharon’s was already a Platinum member with Marriott through 2022 and Hilton Gold doesn’t give much more than a “free” breakfast (and we’ve seen how well that works at some hotels.
 Not.).